-As a not-for-profit tax-exempt entity, the SOF can receive donations that entitle the donor to income and/or estate tax deductions to the extent allowed by law.
-In general terms, donations can be categorized as either “current” or “planned.”
+The Shakespeare Oxford Fellowship, as a tax-exempt organization, can receive donations that entitle the donor to income and/or estate tax deductions to the extent allowed by law.
+Generally, donations can be categorized as either “current” or “planned.”
 Current gifts are those that are made to the SOF now.
 Planned gifts are those that are arranged at the present time, but will be received by the SOF at a later date.
 If you have any questions about how to accomplish any of the following gift methods, please email us.

 Make a Current Gift